-In social networks, a story about the famous physicist is popular, designed to illustrate that many do not notice other people's successes, but criticize single mistakes.
-We checked the reliability of such publications.
+A story about a famous physicist is popular on social networks, designed to illustrate that many do not notice other people’s successes, but criticize isolated mistakes.
+We have verified the accuracy of such publications.

-The “canonical” version of the text, which tells the instructive episode from the life of Albert Einstein, looks like this: “Once Albert Einstein wrote on the board:
+The "canonical" version of the text, which tells an instructive episode from the life of Albert Einstein, looks like this: “One day Albert Einstein wrote on the blackboard:

 9 × 1 = 9